mebmrauf/CSE423-Computer-Graphics/Notes/DDA, Midpoint Algorithm.md

 - Then, round off to the nearest pixel.

+### Drawbacks

+Two big issues:
+- Accumulation of round-off errors can make the pixelated line drift away from what was intended (Low Accuracy)
+- The rounding operations and floating point arithmetic involved are time consuming (Time Consuming)

 ## Midpoint Algorithm

 The decision function for the midpoint determines the next pixel position: